Clarence George Issenmann: Coadjutor Bishop and Bishop of Cleveland

-In November 1968, Issenmann asked all adults attending mass in the diocese to sign petitions of support for Humanae vitae, Pope Paul VI's 1969 encyclical against artificial birth control.
+In November 1968, Issenmann asked all adults attending mass in the diocese to sign petitions of support for Humanae vitae, Paul VI's 1969 encyclical against artificial birth control.
 Issenmann was the only bishop in the country to make that request of parishioners.

 Retirement and legacy

 After suffering several strokes, Issenmann requested early retirement from the pope.
-His resignation as bishop of the Diocese of Cleveland was accepted by Pope Paul VI on June 5, 1974.
+His resignation as bishop of Cleveland was accepted by Paul VI on June 5, 1974.
 After his retirement, Issenmann continued to live in Cleveland.
 Clarence Issenmann died in Cleveland on July 27, 1982, at age 75.
 He was interred in the Resurrection Chapel in St. John's Cathedral.